 Banana Video (4923 N Clark) adult gay video store with screening rooms and accessories.

 Bijiou Theater (1349 Wells) - CLOSED - the 24/7 men's porn heaven cinema, strip shows and action-filled garden closed after 45 years, but see their website for online streams and vintage gay porn classics.

-Man's Country (5017 N Clark), the grand old-style bathhouse that never closed, with steamy amenities and lots of man-to-man interaction will close after one last big NYE party, December 31, 2017.
-Opened in 1973 by Chuck Renslow, owner of the legendary Gold Coast and the Chicago Eagle and a founder of International Mr Leather, the club was famous for their nude porn star strip shows.
+Man's Country (5017 N Clark), grand old-style bathhouse that never closed, with steamy amenities and lots of man-to-man interaction, closed after their last big NYE party, December 31, 2017.
+Opened in 1973 by Chuck Renslow, owner of the legendary Gold Coast and the Chicago Eagle and a founder of International Mr Leather, the club was famous for their nude strip shows and porn stars.
 Chuck, a local gay and international leather icon, died this past June.

 Ram Bookstore (3511 N Halsted), adult magazines and DVDs, cruise maze, video booths with 'ventilation' -also with late night dance and play floor, with music DJs and light show.